royvandam/rtti/README.md

 # Hand rolled open-hierarchy RTTI for C++17 and up.

 If you have ever attempted to use the C++'s build in RTTI on a resource constrained (embedded) system you will most likely have noticed it is massively inefficient.
 Hence this implementation of a hand-rolled form of RTTI which is much more efficient and flexible, although it requires a bit more work from you as a class author.
-It is inspired by the guidelines defined for RTTI by the LLVM project<sup>[1]</sup> but with the extension that it supports:
+The current implementation supports the following features:

  - Automatic ID generation
- - Multiple inheritance (no diamond ¯\\_(ツ)_/¯)
+ - Multiple inheritance, including virtual
- - Dynamic casting
+ - Full dynamic casting
+ - Parent constructors are accessible
- - No macros, external dependencies :)
+ - No external dependencies, single header
+ - Static asserts on the parents passed to TypeInfo structure.
+ - One convenience marco ¯\\_(ツ)_/¯

+Note: This project was initially inspired by open-hierarchy examples in the guidelines defined for RTTI by the LLVM project<sup>[1]</sup>.
+However this solution has one major drawback which is that the parent constructors are no longer accessible given that RTTI classes are injected in between the parent and child.
+The initial (working) implementation based on this design is still available for reference under git tag `llvm-style-inheritance`.

 [1] https://llvm.org/docs/HowToSetUpLLVMStyleRTTI.html